bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "You can only do so by delivering the keystone" Percival growled back.

 "Indeed, so I'll be needing that book" Adrex replied with a cunning smirk.
-"And it will come with a nice wrapping with a ribbon.
+"And it will come in a nice wrapping with a ribbon.
 And since the contract was so badly honored, I better bring another gift as well, don't I?"

 Percival's one eyebrow went up, as he started realizing where Adrex was going with this.

-"I need to make them a nice candle."
+"I need to make them a nice candle, so they can read the book."